November 12, 2024

 A boiler uses hot water to heat your home.
 Hot water boilers distribute heat through small hot water pipes using a pump to heat baseboard, cast iron radiators, or radiant flooring systems.

 If you live in a single-family home there is a central furnace in the basement that heats the entire house.
 It is either a forced air furnace or a boiler.
-If you live in a mul
+If you live in a multi-unit building, it's possible that the furnace or boiler is shared and provides heat to the entire building.

 Air Conditioning